Traffic Alert - Convention Center Area

 Port Everglades has a long history of providing energy products to South Florida.
 Today, one-third of Florida's energy requirements, including petroleum, are stored and distributed by companies located at Port Everglades.

-Behind the scenes, 12 petroleum terminals and pipeline companies operate within the port's jurisdiction, but on private property.
+Behind the scenes, 17 petroleum terminals and pipeline companies operate within the port's jurisdiction, but on private property.
 These companies adhere to state and federal regulations, as well as the port's tariff.

-The annual energy production level for the region in FY2023 was 129,915,243 barrels.
 Keeping up with South Florida's demand for gasoline, jet fuel and other energy products requires an ongoing effort.
 Port Everglades is ready for the future with its Master/Vision Plan.